Las Vegas Tickets

 1. All Hoover Dam tours include round-trip transportation from Las Vegas, which is a 45-minute drive.
 But due to the popularity of the destination, parking fills up quickly.
 Opting for a tour with transportation means you skip the stress of renting a car, navigating the desert highways, and finding parking.

-2. For the transportation, although pickup points vary by tour, they are largely from select hotels along the Strip and Downtown.
+2. Pickup points from Las Vegas are largely from select hotels along the Strip and Downtown.
+Check your ticket voucher for details.

 3. The Highlights Tour covers the essentials–construction and history, without stepping inside.
 To delve deeper, beyond the stories, there is a VIP Exploration Tour , a guided tour of the dam’s interiors, including the Power Plant Room with the active turbines.